austral/austral.github.io/_spec/statements.md

 let { symbol: String, Z: Nat8, A: Nat8 } := isotope;
 ```

-An example of a let-destructure statement with some fields renamed:
+An example of a let-destructure statement with some bindings renamed:

 ```austral
 let { symbol: String, Z as atomic_number: Nat8, A as mass_number: Nat8 } := isotope;